10 Tips to Clean, Optimize and Speed up your WordPress Site

 Before doing any of the following it’ll be a good idea to back up your database.
 You can do this via phpMyAdmin (if you know what your’re doing) or there’s a handy little plugin called WP-DBManager which will do it for you and lots lots more.
 Whilst we’re on that note, please remember to back up your database every now and again, just in case!

-1. Remove any plugins that you simply don’t use
+1. Remove plugins that are inactive or you don’t need/use.

 Visit your WordPress Admin site and click on Plugins > Inactive to find out which will be safe to remove.
 You should also take a look at your Active plugins as there might be some in there to delete as well (be careful though as they may be used somewhere on your site.